 If the name change you've requested is to fix a small typo and your issuer has given us permission to approve small changes, the system will automatically correct and update your certificate.

 Name change requests are important because they prevent someone from changing the name on your certificate to another person, potentially someone who did not rightfully earn the credential.
-We need your issuer to verify your request against their record of you before giving their approval, in order to avoid this kind of fraud.
+We need your issuer to verify your request against their record before giving their approval to avoid this kind of fraud.

 How Long Will it Take?

-Please give your issuer at least 3 business days before following up your request.
-After which please contact firstname.lastname@example.org letting us know that your request has not yet been approved.
+Please give your issuer at least 3 business days before following up on your request.
+After which, please contact email@example.com, letting us know that your request has not yet been approved.
 We will forward the request to your issuer to follow up with them.

 Why Was My Request Denied?